 - confirm that only the users with the right privileges can view the activity log data.

+Another option would be to mirror your WordPress website activity log to a logs management system, after making sure the logs management system is PCI DSS compliant.
 Can’t be simpler!
 I also recommend you to go a step further and configure some WordPress activity log email notifications, so you are alerted of suspicious behaviour early, allowing you to take the necessary evasive actions.

 Having a PCI DSS Compliant WordPress Site